pyricau/BuilderGen/README.md

 	    // [...]
 	}

-BuilderGen generats a PersonBuilder, and you can now do the following :
+BuilderGen automatically generates a PersonBuilder, and you can now do the following:

     Person person = PersonBuilder.create().name("John Smith").age(42).build();